jborichevskiy/up-and-to-the-right/content/now.md

 ---
 title: "now"
-date: 2022-07-30
+date: 2022-12-02
 ---

-settled into a year-long lease in Boulder, Colorado.
+settled into a year-long lease in Boulder, Colorado

 thinking about digital writing, therapy, and journaling.
-Occasionally all at once.
+Occasionally all at once

+falling in love with an amazing woman

-playing with [buzzard.life](https://buzzard.life), building [Exquisite Land](https://exquisite.land) developing experimental social tech primitives
+developing experimental social tech primitives with [Relational](https://twitter.com/relationalorg)

 thinking about moving this blog to [blot](https://blot.im)